junikimm717/puremoot/README.md

 1. The bot is invited
 2. Create a role called "cow"; members who have this role will be paired up in a puremootation.
-3. Users of the `/puremoot` command must either have the administrator permission or have a role that contains the substring "admin"
+3. Users of the `/puremoot` command must either have the administrator or "manage server" permission.

 # Commands

 - `/broadcast [message]` - anonymously broadcast a message.
 - `/puremoot [day number]` (Admins only) - generate a puremootation.

+# Acknowledgements

+- Advaith Avadhanam, Lemonade Shop Dictator
+- Emily Yu, for designing the logo